danielu20101/Numbers-ColorsGame/README.md

 # Numbers-ColorsGame
-Features to Games with seperate UI hosted locally as of now.
+Features two games with seperate UI hosted locally.
 Python Flask for the backend and react.js for the front end.
-Docker used to containerize backend and frontend
+Docker used to containerize backend and frontend.